 Passerculus sandwichensis nevadensis, P. s. savanna, P. s.
 LABRADORIUS (including oblitus).

 Status: Common, locally abundant, regular spring and fall migrant statewide.
-Locally uncommon regular breeder west.
+Locally uncommon regular breeder north and west.
 Rare casual winter visitor south and east.

 Documentation: Specimens: nevadensis, UNSM ZM7285, 10 Oct 1885 Lincoln, Lancaster Co; savanna, UNSM ZM7279, 19 Oct 1901; oblitus, UNSM ZM10432, 9 Apr 1909, Lancaster Co.